 We seek political fortifications on a smaller level too, in organizations and among our circle of friends.
 God forbid we should be seen standing alone.

-It seems conservative editors are more interested in buttressing grand tombs than in presenting fresh writing.
-But expressing an independent idea is next to impossible in America, anywhere you look.
+But expressing an independent idea is next to impossible in America, right and left.

 It's clear now that Christopher Hitchens carried the entire responsibility of creating fine independent cultural writing on his back for twenty years until his death.
 When he was gone, there were few writers out there who had the smarts to stand alone in their beliefs and shine a light on hypocrisy, no matter its ideology, and none so effective.
 He challenged major faiths for their treatment of women, but he was no academic pet who often changed his opinions to fit the news.
 He saw by his own lights, and he liked controversy.